glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 *The audience is generally not the reviewers who will approve the PR, but the consumers of the change*

-- *replace this with intended audience*
+- *replace this with the list of those expected to consume the change*

 #### Notify the appropriate audiences of the change and the timing of deployment.